 We are all missionaries, carrying the light of Jesus wherever he calls us.
 Our community seeks to be a light where God has placed us and to use our unique gifts, skills, and resources for the good of our greater community.
 Faith’s Missions Budget (local and global) is 15% of all contributions received during the current fiscal year.
 We serve, support, and partner with several ministries in the area including:

-- Outreach Community Ministries offers case management, mentoring for youth, counseling, and volunteer opportunities, with the goal of providing residents the opportunity to become all that God intends them to be. www.outreachcommunityministries.org
+- Outreach offers case management, mentoring for youth, counseling, and volunteer opportunities, with the goal of providing residents the opportunity to become all that God intends them to be.
+Check out their work.

 - World Relief DuPage– Their goal is “to empower the local Church to serve the most vulnerable, and to see refugees, immigrants and members of their communities become fully-functioning, integrated participants in society.
-Each year in partnership with the Church, World Relief DuPage/Aurora helps more than 5,000 clients, 90% of who are low income.” https://worldreliefdupageaurora.org
+Each year in partnership with the Church, World Relief DuPage/Aurora helps more than 5,000 clients, 90% of who are low income.”
+Check out their work.

 - Central Conference Camping includes Covenant Point in Iron River, MI and Covenant Harbor in Lake Geneva, WI.
-These camps provide opportunities for adventure and fun as well as spiritual growth, relationship building, and mentoring. www.cpbc.com and www.covenantharbor.org
+These camps provide opportunities for adventure and fun as well as spiritual growth, relationship building, and mentoring.
+Find out more about Covenant Point and Covenant Harbor.

 We not only strive to be a light in our community, but also to share God’s love around the world.